With energy prices going up, there are a few steps you can take to reduce the price of heating and cooling your house in Canada.

 Tune-Ups: One way to manage energy prices is to schedule yearly maintenance.
-Furnace maintenance and AC maintenance helps your comfort systems work correctly and efficiently.
+Furnace maintenance helps your comfort systems work correctly and efficiently.
 Operating dirty HVAC equipment may create lower efficiency and damage to your system.

 High efficiency: If you’re in the market for a new heating and cooling system, think about getting a high-efficiency system.
 They’re created to lower your heating and cooling bills and save natural resources.
 When selecting a new heating and cooling piece of equipment, pay close attention to the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The higher the SEER or AFUE, the higher the efficiency and savings.

 Zoning: Home zoning can tremendously decrease your heating bills.
 This divides your space into individual comfort regions, which are heated or cooled based on your settings.
 With a zoning system, you no longer pay to heat or cool rarely used rooms.
 And you can get the precise temperature you need in highly occupied spaces.

 Smart thermostats: Smart thermostats can make a major difference in energy needs.
 These thermostats pick up on your household’s schedule and lower energy consumption while you’re gone.
 You can also use your smartphone or other Wi-Fi-enabled device to raise or lower temperature settings when you’re out and about.